Gyerim: History

 Gyerim also appears in the title of the early twelfth-century Chinese work Gyerim yusa, which provides one of the earliest sources of information on the pronunciation of the native Korean language.

 Historical landmark

-Being considered a holy place, a monument commemorating the birth legend of Kim Alji was built in 1803 by the Joseon.
+Being considered a holy place, a monument commemorating the birth legend of Kim Al-chi was built in 1803 by the Joseon.
 Gyerim has been designated as historical landmark #19 from the Korean government since January, 1963.
 The grounds cover 7,300 m2 and has a dense forest of old oak, ash, zelkova, willow, Japanese clovers, scarlet maple and Japanese pagoda trees.